AcidicMonkeys/BeaterMiner/README.md

 | Wallet settings       | ✔️         |

 # ❗ | Future features
-These are the current features.
+These are the future features.
 | Features               | Available |
 |-----------------------|-----------|
 | Algorithm settings    | ⚙️         |